• Blog

 Instead of sifting through documentation, human agents can streamline the policy-selling process by instantly getting factual answers with source links.

-Filing claims, providing policy information, assessing risk profiles, generating settlements, and customer onboarding are some of the ways LLMs have proved to be invaluable.
+Filing claims, providing policy information, providing claims status updates as well as support are some of the ways LLMs have proved to be invaluable.

 How to Choose the Right LLM for your Business & Goals

-Gpt-3.5, Gpt-4, PaLM 2, Claude V1, Cohere, Falcon, and LLaMA are some of the most popular LLMs these days.
+Gpt-3.5, Gpt-4, Claude 3.5, PaLM 2, Gemini, Falcon, Mistral, Cohere, and LLaMA 2 are some of the most popular LLMs these days.
 Each has its own advantages and disadvantages.
 For example, Gpt-4 is very capable of advanced coding, complex reasoning understanding, and skills that can match human-level expertise and experience.
 Also, it's worth mentioning that Gpt-4 is one of the few models that can tackle hallucinations (when LLMs generate fictional or inaccurate content) significantly.

 But before considering anything, keep the following in check: